HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="resource-hints-adoption.png",
-  caption="Adoption of the link rel attribute.", description="Bar chart showing the percent of pages using the link rel attribute values. dns-prefetch has 36.43% adoption on mobile and 35.74% on desktop. preload has 22.10% adoption on mobile and 22.02% on desktop. preconnect has 12.72% adoption on mobile and 12.93% on desktop. prefetch has 2.14% adoption on mobile and 2.42% on desktop. prerender has 0.13% adoption on mobile and 0.12% on desktop. modulepreload has 0.08% adoption on mobile and 0.09% on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1740212588&format=interactive", sheets_gid="2077755325", sql_file="hints_adoption.sql"
+  caption='Adoption of the link rel attribute.', description='Bar chart showing the percent of pages using the link rel attribute values. `dns-prefetch` has 36.43% adoption on mobile and 35.74% on desktop. `preload` has 22.10% adoption on mobile and 22.02% on desktop. `preconnect` has 12.72% adoption on mobile and 12.93% on desktop. `prefetch` has 2.14% adoption on mobile and 2.42% on desktop. `prerender` has 0.13% adoption on mobile and 0.12% on desktop. `modulepreload` has 0.08% adoption on mobile and 0.09% on desktop.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1740212588&format=interactive", sheets_gid="2077755325", sql_file="hints_adoption.sql"